CCKJon/cookbook/frontend/JOURNAL.md

 - DELETE recipe function in private dashboard executes the function before clicking on the "Are you sure?" button
 - currently when searching, the results of the search only take you to the recipe if you click on the recipe name, shoud be updated to be able to click the whole box
+- don't allow the same recipe to be on the favorites list more than once

 REVIEWS